amnapervez8910/smartlib-mobile-app/README.md

 ## 📖 About

 SmartLib digitizes and streamlines library operations.
-It provides role-based dashboards for **Librarians**, **Faculty**, and **Students** with real-time book tracking, issue/return management, and public catalog browsing — no login required.
+It provides role-based dashboards for **Librarians**, **Faculty**, and **Students** with real-time book tracking, issue/return management, and public catalog browsing-no login required.

 ---